Hon. George Murray

 He was promoted commander on 20 June 1765, and was employed aboard the Ferret 14 at Jamaica for the next three years.
 Having been posted captain of the Renown 30 on the Jamaican station on 26 May 1768, he exchanged into the Adventure 32 with Captain Thomas Fitzherbert in the following year, returning home to be paid off in January 1770.

-Murray commanded the Levant 28 in the Mediterranean during 1774, and he brought her home the following year before going back to the same station where he captured the American vessel General Montgomery 14 on 9 March 1777.
+Murray joined the Levant 28 in the spring of 1775, and he brought her home from the Mediterranean before going back to the same station where he captured the American vessel General Montgomery 14 on 9 March 1777.
 Whilst on a cruise off Portugal in June he took the rebel privateer Vigilant 14 and a prize brig she had in company, one of many such captures that earned him a good deal of prize money.
 He later served in the Channel and North Sea until 1779, during which year he took the privateer Revanche on 17 July prior to being paid off in October.

-From 1783-6 Murray was in command of the guardship Irresistible 74 with the broad pennant of Commodore George Bowyer in the Medway, and during the Nookta Sound dispute of 1790 he commanded the Defence 74 from the end of August until mid- December.
+From 1783-6 Murray was in command of the guardship Irresistible 74 with the broad pennant of Commodore George Bowyer in the Medway, and during the Spanish Armament of 1790 he commanded the Defence 74 from the end of August until mid- December.
 He subsequently served as the commander-in-chief in the Medway during 1792-3, being based at Chatham.

 He was advanced to flag rank on 12 April 1794, and with his flag aboard the Resolution 74, Captains Francis Pender, went out to Halifax, Nova Scotia, as commander-in-chief in the following month.
+Arriving off the Delaware on 14 July, he reached Halifax five weeks later.
 In August 1795 Pender temporarily assumed the role of commissioner at Bermuda and was replaced as flag-captain aboard the Resolution by Captain Charles Penrose.

-Murray returned to England aboard the Cleopatra 32, Captain Penrose, towards the end of 1796 in a state of paralysis from a stroke from which he would never recover.
+Murray sailed for England on 12 November 1796 aboard the Cleopatra 32, Captain Penrose, in a state of paralysis from a stroke which he had suffered three weeks earlier, and from which he would never recover.
 He died on 17 October 1797.